cotobadesign/cotoba-agent-oss-docs/source/rst/node/Custom-Pattern-Nodes.rst

 Custom pattern element
 =============================

-| The AIML parser supports the AIML tags defined in pattern_nodes.conf.
+| The parser supports the AIML tags defined in pattern_nodes.conf.
-| You can modify this file to change the implementation of the element or add your own elements.
+| You can change the implementation of the element or add your own.
 | ``Changing the implementation of an element may cause the parser to stop working or have a significant effect on performance or the behavior of other elements, so use it only after understanding the overall behavior.``